-Dry fruits for kids are the perfect way to provide them with multiple vitamins, minerals, and good fatty acids.
+Dry fruits for kids are the perfect way to provide them with good fatty acids, vitamins, and minerals.
 The nutritional content of dry fruits aids in the physical and mental development of children.

 However, some children may find it difficult to chew dry fruits.
 In such cases, you can grind them to a fine powder and serve it as is or mixed in a health drink.
 Additionally, this step would help you avoid any choking hazards.